Gallery of texts

 WHAT:The New Metropolis (NEMO) Museum in Amsterdam presents: 'First steps to the end of times'.
 This exhibition is intended to provoke thought on the history and significance of technology.
 Is human civilisation making ground-breaking progress?
 Or are we simply progressing toward our end?
 Do we control the machines that we create?
 Or will they be cause of our demise?
 The texts in this exhibition offer a new perspective on human creativity.
 The usual representation of technology, as mankind's greatest achievement, is called into question.
 See hundred-year-old photographs in a whole new light.
 Read poems from a post-industrial point-of-view.
 Be prepared to change the way you live with your gadgets.

 Caption: 'Global warming here we come!'
 What would Orville and Wilbur Wright say if they could see the way we fly today?
-Imagine the looks on their faces, if you were to tell them that 4.1 billion people fly on a plane last year.
+Imagine the looks on their faces, if you were to tell them that 4.1 billion people flew on a plane last year (2020).
 Global warming?
 They probably had no idea.
 Today aviation contributes to 2% of greenhouse gasses.

 Caption: 'Machine eats man!'
 In this famous silent movie, Charlie Chaplin addresses some big topics through his deceptively silly character, the 'Little Tramp'.
 Filmed and screened during the Great Depression, Chaplin shows the pressures put on the work force to increase output.
 After being eaten by a machine on an assembly line, quite literally, he is fired from his job and eventually locked up on suspicion of being a communist.
 In the end he is the victim of a greater 'machine'.